-- Honor Society Cord Students who have been inducted into the academic honor society may wear honor society cords over graduation regalia. - Graduation Honor Stoles Provided by Lakeview to select students who have met the graduation honor criteria. - Additional approved attire ordered from Herff Jones website.
+- Honor Society Cord Students who have been inducted into the academic honor society may wear honor society cords over graduation regalia. - Honor Stoles Provided by Lakeview to select students who have met the graduation honor criteria.

 Official graduation honors are calculated after grades are finalized and are included on students' diplomas.
 Since commencement programs are printed prior to the end of the current term, honors listed in the program and recognized during the ceremony are based on the grade point average of one semester prior to graduation.
 Students who meet the criteria following graduation will receive an honor stole when diplomas are released.
 The diploma will also indicate the honors earned.